rheinbaylab/cDNA-detector/README.md

   --gDNA_remove         by default, reads identified as genomic DNA (gDNA) will be kept in exon regions.
 If the user suspects all reads in a given exon are contaminant reads, add this flag
 ```

-By default, `cdna-detector clean` estimates the quantity of cDNA in a candidate region based on cDNA detected in exon boundaries.
+By default, `cdna-detector clean` estimates the fraction of cDNA in a candidate region based on cDNA detected in exon boundaries.
 Sometimes, this is not accurate.
 In this case, the user has the option to set `method` to rpm or fraction to estimate quantity of cDNA manually (i.e after alignment review in IGV).
 This can be useful when all reads in a candidate exon regions stem from contaminating cDNA.

 ```
 cdna-detector clean --bam example_data/bam_file/tmp.sample.bam  --sample_id tmp_sample --region example_data/output_detect/tmp_sample.merge_region.tsv   --output_dir example_data/output_clean